Otis Fellowships

 (3) evidence of planned activities that can be implemented and completed in the time allotted and with the funds requested.

-Since the Fellowship program aims to encourage individual students to carry out innovative and imaginative proposals, the grants may not be used to cover the costs of affiliation with another institutionalized project or program unless such participation is a small part of the otherwise individualized activities.
+Since the Fellowship program aims to encourage individual students to carry out self-designed, innovative and imaginative proposals, the grants may not be used to cover the costs of affiliation with another institutionalized project or program unless such participation is a small part of the otherwise individualized activities.
 Fellowships are not granted to support explicit research goals or programs of either the student applicant or a faculty member.

 APPLICATION GUIDELINES

 Eligibility.
-All full-time first-year, sophomore, and junior students, regardless of major, are eligible to apply.
+All actively enrolled, full-time first-year, sophomore, and junior students, regardless of major, are eligible to apply.
 Seniors are not eligible.
 A joint application with another Bates student is possible.
 The budget for a joint project may be up to $12,000 if the need for extra funds is justified in the request.

-Announcement of the Fellowships awarded is made by March 15.
 Applicants are informed of the selection before any public announcement is made.
 Students selected are expected to confirm the acceptance of their awards.

 Academic record.
 The selection committee may review applicant transcripts.